ballerina-platform/ballerina-dev-website/learn/testing-ballerina-code/testing-quick-start.md

     http:Client clientEndpoint = new("https://api.chucknorris.io/jokes/");

     // This function performs a `get` request to the Chuck Norris API and returns a random joke
-    // with the name replaced with the provided name or an error if the API invocation fails. function getRandomJoke(string name) returns string|error {
+    // with the name replaced by the provided name or an error if the API invocation fails. function getRandomJoke(string name) returns string|error {
         http:Response|error result = clientEndpoint->get("/random");
         http:Response response = <http:Response>result;